Purdue-CS193/homework-0-abhishekaddagatla/index.md

 Hi, my name is Abhi and this is my first work in CS193!

+# Abhi's First CS193 Homework
+- I like coding!
+- Excited to learn about how to use github
+- Ready to learn about the terminal
+- Love the TA's and my peers

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for